 As a rule, a citizenship based on the place of birth will be automatic.
 But, you may need to follow an application process to become official members in society.

 The law of the United Kingdom is British nationality law.
-It concerns British citizenship rules as well as other British nationality categories.
-The UK legal system is complex, not least because of the United Kingdom history as an imperial power.
+It concerns British citizenship rules as well as some other British nationality categories.

 AFTER A DEATH: Having a basic checklist of what to do after someone dies is helpful.
 Find out how to register a death, deal with a coroner, and arrange a funeral.